Enhancing Smart Contract Security Analysis with Execution Property Graphs: Traversals-based Security Analysis

 The \EPG provides extensive information about the contract executions involved in a transaction.
-In this section, we explore how graph traversals, a prevalent method for mining information in property graphs, automates the identification of contract attacks.
-We start with discussing the high-level rationale for security analysis based on \EPG traversals.
-Subsequently, the basics of property graph traversals are outlined.
-Lastly, we delve into three types of real-world vulnerabilities, reentrancy, faulty access control, and price manipulation.
+In this section, we explore how graph traversals, a prevalent method for mining information in property graphs, identify contract attacks.